 The Franciscan Garden

-Although redesigned several times in it’s life and largely destroyed during the Thirty Years War, by the mid 18th Century the Franciscan Garden was now in it’s present French Baroque form with ornate hedging, sculptures and a chapel in the centre (now a craft shop in a herb garden), but it was still privately owned.
+Although redesigned several times in it’s life and largely destroyed during the Hussite Wars of the early 15th Century. by the mid 18th Century the Franciscan Garden was now in it’s present French Baroque form with ornate hedging, sculptures and a chapel in the centre (now a craft shop in a herb garden), but it was still privately owned.
 It’s not until 1950 with the communist takeover and forced arrest of the monks that the Franciscan garden was opened to the public.
 It was replanted with fruit trees, rose gardens and renovated in the early 1990s but was never returned to the Catholic Church and today remains the property of the city Prague 1 district.

 Where is the Franciscan Garden?

 Unbelievably it’s less than 100 metres from Wenceslas Square.
 The map below shows how it can be accessed in 6 different ways:

 1) From Wenceslas Square via Palac U Styblu

 4) From Palackeho via the Poliklinika